bcaffo/regmodsbook/manuscript/16_some_bonus.md

 linear models.

 ## How to fit functions using linear models
-Up to this point, we've only consider fitting lines, planes and polynomials for linear models.
+Up to this point, we've only considered fitting lines, planes and polynomials for linear models.
 Consider a model {$$}Y_i = f(X_i) + \epsilon{/$$}.
 How can we fit such a model using linear models (often called scatterplot smoothing)?